demo1990/alertmanager-webhook-servicenow/README.md

   # This field must accept a minimum of 32 characters.
 A standard approach would be to add a custom field to your incident table (e.g.: u_prometheus_alertgroup_id), and reference it here.
   incident_group_key_field: "<incident table field>"
   # Optional.
 List of the incident states ID for which existing incident will not be updated.
-  # Then the update comes from a firing alert group, it will lead to the creation of a new incident, for resolved alert group, no action will be taken.
+  # When the update comes from a firing alert group, it will lead to the creation of a new incident, for resolved alert group, no action will be taken.
   # Usual states configuration would be: resolved, closed and cancelled (e.g. : [6,7,8])
   no_update_states: [6,7,8]
   # Optional.
-List of incident fields that will be send to ServiceNow when an existing incident is updated
+List of incident fields that will be sent to ServiceNow when an existing incident is updated
   # A usual field to set on update would be "comments"
   incident_update_fields: ["comments"]